EXPERIENCED IMMIGRATION ATTORNEYS FOR I-601A WAIVERS

 What happens in a consular interview?

-A consular interview is where a U.S. official asks you questions and reviews your record to see if you are admissible, which means that you can be allowed into the U.S. Your medical, financial, and criminal record will be reviewed as well as your immigration history.
-Often if you are getting papers through a spouse you are asked questions about your marriage again to make sure that it’s a valid marriage.
+A consular interview is where a U.S. official asks you questions and reviews your record to see if you are admissible, which means that you can be allowed into the U.S. Your medical, financial, and criminal record will be reviewed, as well as your immigration history.
+Often if you are getting papers through a spouse, you are asked questions about your marriage again to make sure that it’s a valid marriage.

 Your medical record will be reviewed based on the medical exam you have done in your home country while you are there.
 Your attorney will help you get the medical exam organized before you leave.

-Your financial record will be reviewed to ensure you don’t become a public charge, or in other words become reliant on the government.
+Your financial record will be reviewed to ensure you don’t become a public charge, or in other words, become reliant on the government.
 They will make sure your sponsor makes enough money to financially support you.
-Several factors will be considered like your work history, education, English speaking ability, possessions, debts & loans, and your ability to pay medical bills if you don’t have health insurance.
+Several factors will be considered, like your work history, education, English speaking ability, possessions, debts & loans, and your ability to pay medical bills if you don’t have health insurance.

-If you have any criminal history it will be considered.
+If you have any criminal history, it will be considered.
 Even if the charges are really old or the case has since been closed because you have completed everything, it will be taken into account.
-They will want to know whether charges were ever filed, if the charges were dismissed, or if you were convicted on any charges.
+They will want to know whether charges were filed, if the charges were dismissed, or if you were convicted on any charges.
 It’s extremely important that you resolve any open criminal cases you may have prior to leaving.

 It’s critical that you are truthful and you tell your attorney everything about your history before you leave for this interview.
-Otherwise, the consequences could be that you have to wait in your country of birth for 10 years or that you never will be allowed to enter the U.S. Following our legal advice is the best path to getting your green card.
+Otherwise, the consequences could be that you have to wait in your country of birth for 10 years or that you will never be allowed to enter the U.S. Following our legal advice is the best path to getting your green card.

 Your 601 waiver attorney will let you know what to expect at the interview.
 We know many of you have not been to your home country for a long time, or you may not have been old enough to even remember it, but rest assured you will be fully prepared for this interview.

 A 601 waiver is filed on the Form I-601.
 It is an application to waive (or have forgiven) something in your record that makes you inadmissible.
 Inadmissible means that you cannot be allowed into the U.S. for some reason.
-Not everything can be waived but a lot of things can.
+Not everything can be waived, but a lot of things can.
 Once the waiver is approved, you are then considered admissible.

 Not all convictions mean that you will have to apply for a 601 waiver.
 It’s all dependent on the specific subsection of your conviction or the individual circumstances of your case.
 This list does not include all reasons why you may need to apply for a 601 waiver.
 The best advice is that you have one of our experienced attorneys review your immigration and criminal history.